PlainsightAI/openfilter/docs/overview.md

 More in depth guides can be found here:
 * [Your First Filter](./your-first-filter.md)

 This is a framework for `Filter` components which compose an image processing pipeline.
 It mostly takes care of setup, serialization and communication between the components and various outher quality-of-life things.
-There are also some basic utility components included for stuff like reading and writing video, REST endpoint input, MQTT output, visualisation and more.
+There are also some basic utility components included for stuff like reading and writing video, REST endpoint input, MQTT Bridge, Web Viewer and more.

 A user filter component will subclass off of the `Filter` class provided here and is meant to be built and run as an indivisual unit in a pipeline.
 There are functions to run a user Filter component alongside other Filters in their own processes in order to rapidly test and iterate.